nusCS2113-AY1920S1/PersonalAssistant-Duke/README.md

 * Accepts commands for input
 * Task manager to organise faculty events
 * Compares degrees and modules offered
+* Display employment statistics of recent graduates
+* Display recent cohort sizes of each degree

 ## Technologies Used